sqooid/nvcli/readme.md

 # Description

-This is a tiny application that allows you to set your monitors' resolution, refresh rate and scaling mode in the command-line.
+This is a tiny application that allows you to set your monitors' resolution, refresh rate, scaling mode, position and rotation in the command-line.
 Typically this would be done using the Nvidia control panel, but due to its lack of a cli interface, it is difficult to automate those changes.

 Note that this program only works on Windows computers.